SyberKraken/getJsGitDiffData/README.md

-Project data-parsing and generation is ran with a rust-script in folder as well as a nodejs-express server.
+The projects data-parsing and generation is ran with a rust-script in folder as well as a nodejs-express server.
 It visualizes the most bug-prone files in a repository via treemaps.

 To get started you need to generate the rust executables for your OS: